-Our aim in this section is to construct the string product on $\bbH^\ast(LBG)$ and string module structure on $\bbH^\ast (BG^{h\sigma})$.
-Indeed, we will construct and study a more general pairing (Theorem~\ref{thm:pairings} below) which will yield both of these structures as special cases.
-Subsection~\ref{subsec:resultsonproducts} will introduce this pairing along with many of its properties, and the remaining subsections are devoted to the actual construction of the pairing along with the verification of the asserted properties.
-For a quick indication of the basic idea behind the construction, the reader should see Remark~\ref{rk:summary}.
+In this section we construct the string product on $\bbH^\ast(LBG)$ and the string module structure on $\bbH^\ast (BG^{h\sigma})$.
+It turns out to be convenient to define these structures structures in terms of a more general pairing

+where $P(u,v)$ is a space which for suitable choices of $u$ and $v$ recovers the spaces $LBG$, $BG^{h\sigma}$ and $G$, as we will observe in Proposition~\ref{prop:specialcasesofpathspaceconstr}.
+Section~\ref{subsec:resultsonproducts} will introduce this pairing along with many of its properties, and the remaining subsections are devoted to the actual construction of the string pairing and the verification of the asserted properties.